-- US\$8,398,709 of royalties deferred to December 2017 to commence repayment in March 2018 over a period of 34 months as follows: - o principal repayments of US\$21,593 per month for ten months commencing March 2018; - principal repayments of US\$101,593 per month for 12 months commencing January 2019; and - the remaining balance to be repaid in 12 equal monthly payments commencing January 2020; and - interest to be charged at the applicable Bank of Botswana commercial bank prime lending rate at the time plus a premium of 5% applied on a simple interest basis, equating to US\$28,407 per month over the 34 month repayment period; and the deferral amount is unsecured.
+- US\$8,398,709 of royalties deferred to December 2017 to commence repayment in March 2018 over a period of 34 months as follows: - o principal repayments of US\$21,593 per month for ten months commencing March 2018; - o principal repayments of US\$101,593 per month for 12 months commencing January 2019; and - o the remaining balance to be repaid in 12 equal monthly payments commencing January 2020; and - interest to be charged at the applicable Bank of Botswana commercial bank prime lending rate at the time plus a premium of 5% applied on a simple interest basis, equating to US\$28,407 per month over the 34 month repayment period; and the deferral amount is unsecured.

-The Corporation paid US\$1.8 million of principal and interest to the Government of Botswana in 2020 in respect of the royalties and, as of December 31, 2020, the remaining balance left to be repaid is US\$5,319,473.
+The Corporation paid US\$0.4 million of principal and interest to the Government of Botswana in 2021 in respect of the royalties and, as of December 31, 2020, the remaining balance left to be repaid is US\$5,088,763.
+The Corporation remains in dialogue with the Government of Botswana regarding settlement of the outstanding deferred royalties.